openebs/zfs-localpv/docs/backup-restore.md

   config:
     bucket: velero
     prefix: zfs
-    namespace: openebs # this is the namespace where ZFS-LocalPV creates all the CRs, passed as OPENEBS_NAMESPACE env in the ZFS-LocalPV deployment
+    namespace: openebs # this is the namespace where LocalPV-ZFS creates all the CRs, passed as OPENEBS_NAMESPACE env in the LocalPV-ZFS deployment
     provider: aws
     region: minio
     s3ForcePathStyle: "true"
     s3Url: http://minio.velero.svc:9000
 ```

 The volume snapshot location has the information about where the snapshot should be stored.
-Here we have to provide the namespace which we have used as OPENEBS_NAMESPACE env while deploying the ZFS-LocalPV.
-The ZFS-LocalPV Operator yamls uses "openebs" as default value for OPENEBS_NAMESPACE env.
+Here we have to provide the namespace which we have used as OPENEBS_NAMESPACE env while deploying the LocalPV-ZFS.
+The LocalPV-ZFS Operator yamls uses "openebs" as default value for OPENEBS_NAMESPACE env.
 Verify the volumesnapshot location:

 ```
 kubectl get volumesnapshotlocations.velero.io -n velero
 ```

-Now, we can execute velero backup command using the above VolumeSnapshotLocation and the ZFS-LocalPV plugin will take the full backup.
+Now, we can execute velero backup command using the above VolumeSnapshotLocation and the LocalPV-ZFS plugin will take the full backup.
 We can use the below velero command to create the full backup, we can add all the namespaces we want to be backed up in a comma separated format in --include-namespaces parameter.

 ```
 velero backup create my-backup --snapshot-volumes --include-namespaces=<backup-namespace> --volume-snapshot-locations=zfspv-full --storage-location=default